hands-on-engineering/labs/ltspice/lab2/planning.md

-# LTSpice Lab 1 by Neil Johari
+# LTSpice Lab 2 by Neil Johari

 ## Learning Objectives

-1. You will be able to analyze a basic circuit (one without energy storage elements or dependent sources) by hand using Kirchoff's Laws and Nodal Analysis
+1. You will be able to construct basic circuits using LTSpice software
+2. You will be able to analyze the result of LTSpice of simulations

 ## Learning Assessments

+- How does the SPICE engine programmatically analyze circuits?
-- What is Ohm's Law?
+- What is a ballast resistor?
-- What are Kirchoff's Voltage Law and Kirchoff's Current Law?
-- Do Kirchoff's laws apply to non-ohmic devices?
-- Give a brief description of what nodal analysis is
-- What are the main steps to performing nodal analysis?
+- What SPICE directive do we use to perform a DC operating point simulation?
+- Simulate a basic battery, lamp, and resistor in series using LTSpice, and retrieve the operating point analysis results.
+- Why is SPICE useful in analyzing circuits with elements like diodes?

 ## Lab Assignment
 Estimated completion time: ~0.5 hours +- 30 minutes.
 The variation depends